US military says 2 service members killed in Afghanistan

-KABUL, Afghanistan (AP) — The U.S. military said two of its service members were killed on Wednesday in Afghanistan, but did not offer any details surrounding the circumstances of their deaths.
+KABUL, Afghanistan (AP) — The U.S. military said two of its service members were killed Wednesday in Afghanistan.

-The killings occurred a day after U.S. Secretary of State Mike Pompeo made a quick visit to the Afghan capital of Kabul where he said Washington was hopeful of a peace deal before Sept.
-1.
+The deaths occurred a day after U.S. Secretary of State Mike Pompeo visited the Afghan capital of Kabul, where he said Washington was hopeful of a peace deal before Sept.
+1. At a news conference Wednesday in New Delhi, Pompeo said he was aware of the two deaths.
+He offered his condolences.

+"I'm praying for them, for their families, and for all the soldiers that were around them," Pompeo said.
+"I think this drives home the need for us to be successful, right.
+The mission set that we've undertaken in Afghanistan is a reconciliation to reduce the level of violence, to reduce the level of risk to Afghans, broadly, and the risk to American service members."

+In announcing the deaths, the U.S.-led military coalition in Kabul said only that they had been killed, with no explanation.
+Later, a U.S. official said the two died of gunshot wounds sustained during combat while on a joint patrol with Afghan forces.
+The official was not authorized to discuss details of the incident and so spoke on condition of anonymity.

 Efforts to find a peaceful end to Afghanistan's protracted war accelerated last year with the appointment of U.S. peace envoy Zalmay Khalilzad, who will begin a fresh round of direct talks with the Taliban on Saturday in the Middle Eastern state of Qatar, where the insurgents maintain a political office.